envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C19

 Q: What are data structures?
-A: They are a way of storing data
+A: They are a way of storing data.
+You could say they are a collection of values and these values can have relationships between them and functions can be applied to them.
+The most important thing is that each data structure is good and specialized in its own thing.

 Q: What are algorithms?
-A: They are functions or ways of using our data structures to write our programs (instructions for our computer).
+A: These are the steps or processes we put in place to manipulate our data structures to write our programs (instructions for our computer).

 #### C20